- When to Call a Doctor

 Things to know about cuts, scrapes (abrasions), and puncture wounds

-- Washing a cut or scrape with soap, and water and keeping it clean and dry is all that is required to care for most wounds.
+- Washing a cut or scrape with soap and water and keeping it clean and dry are all that is required to care for most wounds.

 - Cleaning the wound with hydrogen peroxide and iodine is acceptable initially, but can delay healing and should be avoided long-term.

 - Apply antibiotic ointment and keep the wound covered.